-Philosophies in the field service industry have drastically changed over the past decade, as the industry is experiencing a labor shortage as baby boomers are set to retire and there isn’t an abundance of skilled laborers to replace them.
-Millennials, as they are collectively known, are not picking up the toolkit to fill the work boots of the older generation, leaving the field service industry extreme shorthanded.
+Philosophies in the field service industry have drastically changed over the past decade, as the industry is experiencing a labor shortage.
+Baby boomers are set to retire, and there isn’t an abundance of skilled laborers to replace them.
+Millennials, as they are collectively known, are not picking up the toolkit to fill the work boots of the older generation, leaving the field service industry extremely shorthanded.

-Right now, 53 percent of skilled trades workers are over the age of 45, according to EMSI (Economic Modeling Specialists International), and 18 percent are between ages 55 and 64.
-With 20 percent of the workforce ready to retire at any moment, field service organizations are turning to software solutions to help mitigate the problem of a decreased workforce, and help to streamline their service delivery.
+Right now, 53% of skilled trades workers are over the age of 45, according to EMSI (Economic Modeling Specialists International), and 18% are between ages 55 and 64.
+With 20% of the workforce ready to retire at any moment, field service organizations are turning to software solutions to help mitigate the problem of a decreased workforce and streamline their service delivery.

 Here are how organizations are managing their service delivery with field service software:

 Advanced scheduling and dispatch tools

 Customers are expecting faster service than they ever have before, but a shrinking workforce is making it extremely challenging to meet the demand.
 It’s requiring dispatchers to be more efficient in their scheduling of technician’s time to meet the demand.
 Old systems, such as manually writing names on a whiteboard or using a spreadsheet, just aren’t cutting it anymore, especially in emergency situations.

 With field service software, dispatchers get tools that allow them to search for technicians by geographic area, allowing them to select the nearest one to a job site to reduce travel time.
 They are also getting a full view of their entire workforce’s schedule, allowing them to move service calls around to fit in the most calls they can within a technician’s schedule.